rtmark

 In order to buy Peloton stock, you’ll need to have an account with a licensed stock broker.
 If you’re using an online brokerage, make sure it offers access to trading on the NASDAQ stock exchange.

-To help you find the best brokerage, here are our top three picks.
+To help you find the best brokerage, here is our top pick:

 RECOMMENDED BROKER